 - Develop professional skills (technical skills and soft skills)

-The Clay Center provides assistance with the internship search and the academic internship approval process through the Rise to the Top: Internships/CoOps Educational Series and actively works with employer partners to present VSB students with internship opportunities appropriate for their interests.
+The Clay Center and the O’Donnell Center for Professional Development provides assistance with the internship search and the academic internship approval process through the Rise to the Top: Internships/CoOps Educational Series and actively works with employer partners to present VSB students with internship opportunities appropriate for their interests.

 Click here for information on the Spring Accounting Internship Program.

 Earning Academic Credit for an Internship